 These shoes are made for walking

 You have two choices for exploring Venice: on foot or by Vaporetto.
 If you choose to move around on foot, you have to consider really loooong walking distances, so definitely good shoes, like sneakers, are advisable.
 This summer we visited Venice in August for a day and it was so hot that I thought I would be ok with my flat babouches.
 But, alas, since we hadn’t been there for some time, I had forgotten how much walking Venice demands.
-On our way back the same evening I felt I needed to take them off and walk bare foot!
-Not only my feet were terribly aching, I also destroyed a bit my favorite pair of shoes.
-I fell so much for those flat natural babouches (see here and here how I style babouches)!
+On our way back the same evening I felt I needed to take them off and walk barefoot!
+Not only my feet were terribly aching, but I also destroyed my favorite pair of shoes.
+I fell for those flat natural babouches so much (see here and here how I style babouches)!
 So, tip number 5 for your trip to Venice: If you decide to explore it on foot, wear sneakers during the day.

 These shoes are made for cocktail

 Actually, sneakers are good during the day for exploring Venice, but for shorter distances, you could also wear a pair of high-heeled sandals if you plan a longer stay.
 For example, if you are staying overnight and head to a bar for a cocktail at the nearby area around your hotel and you don’t need to walk that much, then you can also wear your favorite pair of high heels.

 6. WEAR LACE, NOT STRIPES